-All count data collected as part of any funded project shall be provided to OCTA in one of the two following digital formats: 1) NDS/Southland Car Counters style Excel spreadsheet; or 2) JAMAR comma separated value style text file.
-The data shall then be loaded into the OCTA Roadway Operations and Analysis Database System (ROADS).
+All count data, including average daily traffic (ADT) and intersection turning movement (ITM), collected as part of any funded project shall be provided to OCTA Microsoft Excel format.
 Any data files containing numeric intersection or node identifiers shall use the same node identification (ID) numbers as is stored and maintained by OCTA.
-OCTA shall provide a listing of intersections and corresponding unique node ID numbers.
-Each count data file shall adhere to the following file naming or csv.
-As an example, a turning movement count file for the intersection of Harbor Boulevard and Wilson Street in Costa Mesa would be given the filename CostaMesa_Harbor-Wilson_4534.csv.
+OCTA will provide a listing of intersections and corresponding unique node ID numbers upon request.
+Each count data filename shall describe the year the counts were collected, agency, type of count file, intersection name, and OCTA node ID number.
+As an example, a turning movement count file recently collected for the intersection of Harbor Boulevard and Wilson Street in the City of Costa Mesa would be given the filename 2020_CostaMesa_ITM_Harbor-Wilson_4534.xls.

-All traffic signal synchronization data collected and compiled as part of any funded project for both existing (before) and final optimized (after) conditions shall be provided to OCTA in Synchro version 10 csv latest Universal Traffic Data Format (UTDF) format and version combined data UTDF format.
-This data shall include the network layout, node, link, lane, volume, timing, and phase data for all coordinated times.
-All such data shall be consistent with the OCTA ROADS database.
+All traffic signal synchronization data collected and compiled as part of any funded project for both existing (before) and final optimized (after) conditions shall be provided to OCTA in Synchro version 10 format.
+This data shall include validated network layout, node, link, lane, volume, timing, and phase data for all coordinated times.
+The nodes for these files shall also correspond to the OCTA node ID numbers.